Services

 Some of our clinicians can provide coaching services to individuals and couples who have specific issues related to parenting, divorce, post-divorce, and high-conflict relationships.

-Parent-Child Family Therapy
+Family Repair Therapy

-Family therapy when a parent and one or more children have experienced a change in their relationship has many names.
+Family repair therapy when a parent and one or more children have experienced a change in their relationship has many names.
 You'll see it called Reunification Therapy, Parent-Child Relationship Repair, and Resist-Refuse Dynamics Therapy.

 Reunification Therapy is appropriate when a parent and child have not seen each other for a year or more, or maybe have never met.
 In that therapy, the parent is "reuniting" with a child.
 Typical situations for reunification therapy are: A parent has been deployed or lived out of state, a parent has been incarcerated, or a parent has, for some other reason, been unable to see or parent the child.

 Parent-Child Relationship Repair Therapy is appropriate when there has been some form of damage in the parent-child relationship.
 Sometimes, this damage has occurred because of a parent's actions or inactions.
-Sometimes this damage occurs when there is a high-conflict divorce has created alliances between the child and only one of the parents.
+Sometimes this damage occurs when a high-conflict divorce has created alliances between the child and only one of the parents.

 In all of these therapies, the focus is on helping the parent regain or repair the connection.
 This is done through skills-building and expectation-setting with both parents.
 We also meet with the children and facilitate increased communication and trust-building between the parent/s and the child.